 - Should you find yourself in the position of a layoff, seek legal advice as you may have a claim for constructive dismissal.

 Whether you are an employee or employer, our team of employment lawyers at Sultan Lawyers, are here to provide guidance on your rights and entitlements throughout a layoff or termination of employment.
 Our dedicated team of lawyers will represent your best interests when circumstances necessitate time away from work.
-Reach out to us via email at firstname.lastname@example.org or call us at 416-214-5111 for a complimentary callback or a flat-rate consultation.
+Reach out to us via call us at 416-214-5111 or here. for a complimentary callback or a flat-rate consultation.

 Return to Blog